Read to Spark Dataframe

 Run Interpreted Query

-The legacy Spark Connection Via JDBC Driver will be deprecated.
+The legacy Spark Connection Via JDBC Driver is deprecated.
 Please migrate to this new connector. |

 Prerequisite